ConciergeSell Your Hermès

 The key insight is that retail price is only the starting point.
 Resale value is determined by desirability — and desirability is driven by scarcity, colour and condition more than by model alone.

 However, the Kelly Mini and Kelly Sellier have closed the gap significantly in recent years.
-The Kelly Mini II now consistently trades at 200–280% of its retail price, making it one of the highest-performing Hermès bags in absolute terms.
+The Kelly Mini II now consistently trades at 200–280% of its retail price, making it one of the most sought-after Hermès bags in absolute terms.
 Certain Kelly Sellier configurations — particularly in seasonal or limited colours — now trade above equivalent Birkins.

 Which Should You Choose?